-- a.
-Within the time provisions of Section 6.02, the Investigators shall: - 1. contact and interview in person the complainant; - 2. contact the alleged violator, and accord him or her the opportunity to tell the Investigators the facts and circumstances; and - 3. contact, or make a reasonable attempt to contact, all witnesses or other persons believed to have information relevant to the complaint. - b.
+a.
+Within the time provisions of Section 6.02, the Investigators shall:

+1. contact and interview in person the complainant;

+2. contact the alleged violator, and accord him or her the opportunity to tell the Investigators the facts and circumstances; and b.
 Investigators shall conduct investigations in good faith.
 They shall contact only necessary witnesses.
-During the course of the investigation, the Investigators shall not discuss or otherwise share with other members of the Council any information required to be held in confidence, or any other information acquired in the course of the investigation that may bear on the truthfulness of assertions, or the facts concerning the conduct being investigated. - c.
-In no case in which he or she has been an Investigator may a member: - 1. serve on a Probable Cause Panel; or - 2. serve on a Hearing Panel.
+During the course of the investigation, the Investigators shall not discuss or otherwise share with other members of the Council any information required to be held in confidence, or any other information acquired in the course of the investigation that may bear on the truthfulness of assertions, or the facts concerning the conduct being investigated.